 • Applying a mental well-being by design approach to redesigning work in order reduce stress eliminate burnout and improve wellbeing

-Chair’s summary remarks and close of conference
+Chair's summary remarks and end of conference followed by networking reception

 Speakers